23W-GBAC/SinaNajafi1/Post1.md

 Hello people, this blog is about “security” in information field and diverse security systems.

 Security by its own definition is the state of being free from danger or threat.
-It seems this concept is being forgotten among people overtime and is becoming like a normal stereotype.
+It seems this concept is being forgotten among people over the time and is becoming like a normal stereotype.
 This concept has integrated with technology overtime and today it is a complex network around the world in different fields.

 Since the beginning of the humanity, people were looking for security to establish a peaceful life within their country, city and their home.
 Of course, looking for security has led to massive wars between nations throughout history.